STMicroelectronics/lsm6dsv16x-rs/examples/fsm_fourd_stm32f401re/README.md

 ---

-*This README provides a detailed explanation of the embedded Rust program for 4D gesture detection on STM32F401RE using the LSM6DSV16X sensor and UCF-generated FSM configuration.*
+*This README provides a detailed explanation of the embedded Rust program for 4D gesture detection on STM32F401RE using the LSM6DSV16X sensor and JSON-generated FSM configuration.*